Traffic slow on Auckland Harbour Bridge after early morning crash northbound

-A car has flipped on the Auckland Harbour Bridge. causing delays.
+A car has flipped on the Auckland Harbour Bridge causing delays.

-The northbound lanes 1 and 2 are blocked, as the crash is near the Curran St onramp.
+Police say the car hit a barrier and rolled, blocking two northbound lanes near the Curran St onramp.

 NZTA has advised motorists to expect delays or avoid the area.